aaren/notedown/README.md

 ### This isn't very interactive!

+Try editing the markdown in the IPython Notebook using the `NotedownContentsManager` (see above).

 You can get an interactive ipython session in vim by using [vim-ipython], which allows you to connect to a running ipython kernel.
 You can send code from vim to ipython and get code